 “The ethics of the American Institute of Architects seek to promote the aesthetic, scientific and practical efficiency of the profession and to make the profession of ever-increasing service to society”

-A quote from Marshall Mahurin in an article talking about his opinion about honest architecture and how he felt it was his duty of architect to embody the best professionalism and design better and safer structures to further architecture advancements.
-Architects should strive for safety and efficiency which combined beautiful aesthetic and strong sound structures
+A quote from Marshall Mahurin in an article detailing his opinion about honest architecture and how he felt it was his duty of architect to embody the best professionalism and design better and safer structures to further architecture advancements.
+Mahurin believed that architects should strive for safety and efficiency which combine beautiful aesthetics and strong, sound structures.

-Notable Structures Designed by Marshall S. Mahurin, and his collaborations with Wing & Mahurin, Guy Mahurin, and Wing & Guy M. Mahurin.
+Notable Structures Designed by Marshall S. Mahurin, and his collaborations with John F. Wing and Guy Mahurin

 - Allen County Orphans’ Home, Fort Wayne, Indiana